Tasmiah1408028/RealtimeVideoMotionTransfer/README.md

 The config subfolder contains the yaml file for the Bair dataset.

-The checkpoints subfolder contains the trained VRNN keypoins prediction models using prediction horizons of 6 or 12 for VRNN.
+The checkpoints subfolder contains the trained VRNN keypoins prediction models using prediction horizons of 15 for VRNN.
 Checkpoints for VRNN are named as "VRNN\_5001videos_bair_{# input frames}_{# output frames}" where {# input frames} and {# output frames} is 15 here.

 The log subfolder is the directory for saving generated videos.